LearnWithLlew/RefactoringToCleanerCode.net/Course.md

 - [ ] ## Activity 1: Extract Paragraphs to methods

-    1. Identify a paragraph
+    1. Identify a paragraph (`case`)
-    2. Extract a method
+    2. Extract a method to a obvious nonsense name
-    3. Evaluate the signature (ignore the body)
+    3. Evaluate it at the caller (ignore the body)
     4. Fix or revert and try again
     5. Commit

 - [ ] ## Activity 2: Move methods onto new classes

-    1. Find a method
+    1. Pick a method
     2. Move into a better class
-    3. Evaluate signature
+    3. Evaluate at caller
-    4. Commit
+    4. Commit (or revert)

 - [ ] ## Activity 3: Clean up the main method

-	1. Convert `switch` to `if`/`else`
+	1. Convert `switch` to `if`/`else`, commit
-	2. Remove redundant code
+	2. Remove redundant `else` in method, commit
-	3. Extract condition and move onto class
+	3. Extract condition, commit
-	4. Commit
+	4. Move method, commit

  - [ ] ## Activity 4: Remove duplication